mattstruble/mattstruble.github.io/_posts/2020-12-16-dlpa-data-optimization.md

 The extra computational complexity and large data size caused random slowdowns during training on simple CNNs and OOM errors on larger models.

 Needing to change batch sizes and buffer sizes dependent on the model, and having training randomly crash halfway through was unacceptable.
-I didn’t want to deal with so much variability when researching my model, especially when trying to compare the performance of different models and hyper parameters.
+I didn’t want to deal with so much variability when researching models, especially when trying to compare the performance of different hyperparameters.

 I needed a better solution which, at bare minimum, took up less memory.